 Our software doesn’t have such a feature to separate video directly, but you can add a black color item between videos to make them look like they are separated.
 Please refer to the following steps:

-1. Import your videos to the software library.
+1. Import your videos to the media library.

-2. Drag the videos to the video track of the software timeline.
+2. Drag the videos to the top first track of timeline

 3. Click sample color menu and choose black color.